codefellows/seattle-code-javascript-401d40/class-03/DISCUSSION.md

-# Readings: Data Modeling & NoSQL Databases
+# Readings: Express REST API

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.